-The University of Michigan Hand Fellowship includes two positions available to board-eligible plastic and orthopedic surgeons who wish additional training in the evaluation and management of upper extremity problems.
-Both positions are a one-year training program, running from August 1 through July 30 each year offering:
+The University of Michigan Hand Fellowship includes two positions available to board-eligible plastic and orthopaedic surgeons who wish additional training in the evaluation and management of upper extremity problems.
+Both positions are a one-year training program, running from August 1 through July 31 each year offering:

-- A busy clinical practice, treating patients with a range of common and complex conditions, including traumatic injuries, arthritis, tendonitis, nerve compression, congenital conditions, vascular or circulation problems, and cancers of the hand.
-We also recently launched the first hand transplant program in the state of Michigan.
+- A busy clinical practice, treating patients with a range of common and complex conditions, including traumatic injuries, arthritis, tendonitis, nerve compression, congenital differences, vascular or circulation problems, tetraplegia, brachial plexus injury, and cancers of the hand.

 - A rotation schedule designed to immerse you in the full lifecycle of care, from the clinic to the OR to a patient’s postoperative rehabilitation.

 - Opportunities to train in our microsurgery facilities and to learn from experts in peripheral nerve surgery, an area of strength for our section.

 - Exposure to a range of clinical care settings, including adult and pediatric tertiary-care hospitals, outpatient clinics and ambulatory surgery centers, and a community hospital experience, all part of Michigan Medicine, the high-volume academic medical center at the University of Michigan.